TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.3.8 =
+* Removed unnecessary call to load jquery-ui since that file does not exist.

 = 3.3.7 =
 * Remove unnecessary function that caused problems with some themes which defined a function with the same name